Frequently

 It’s about understanding your patterns with precision and building ways of working that are realistic, sustainable, and effective for you.

-• what’s actually blocking you (not the surface symptoms)
+• what is actually blocking you (not the surface symptoms)

-• where you’re losing time, energy, and momentum
+• where you are losing time, energy, and momentum

 • what would create immediate traction